-830.2 Siting Analysis- Technology Development Index
+830.2.
+Siting Analysis- Technology Development Index

-- Selecting potential sites for the development of any form of offshore renewable energy requires the identification of areas with adequate energy resources, followed by an analysis of any constraints imposed by the physical characteristics specific to a site (e.g. water depth, geology, etc.), or other existing uses in the area.
+- 1. Selecting potential sites for the development of any form of offshore renewable energy requires the identification of areas with adequate energy resources, followed by an analysis of any constraints imposed by the physical characteristics specific to a site (e.g. water depth, geology, etc.), or other existing uses in the area.
 Geospatial analysis using Geographic Information System (GIS) tools is one technique whereby potential sites can be identified based on specified criteria (i.e. the potential for power production, the expense or difficulty of construction, or areas where competing uses do not occur).
 This systematic analysis allows sites to be selected which have the greatest potential for offshore renewable energy development, while also minimizing impacts on existing uses. - 2.
-One new tool created to aid in the site selection process is the Technology Development Index (TDI), developed by Spaulding et al. (2010a).
+One new tool created to aid in the site selection process is the Technology Development Index (TDI), developed by Spaulding et al. (2010b).
 The TDI is defined as the ratio of the Technical Challenge Index (TCI) to the Power Production Potential (PPP).
 TCI is a measure of how difficult it is to construct a device (e.g. an offshore wind facility) at a given location plus a measure of the distance to the closest electrical grid connection point.
 This measurement can be expressed as the cost in dollars of installation, or if cost data is unavailable, as a relative estimate ranked by the level of difficulty based on professional judgment (i.e. 1 to 5, with 5 being the most difficult).
-The PPP is an estimate of the annual power production possible at the location measure of how difficult it would be to develop a facility at a given location, taking into account construction challenges and expenses, and how much power production may be possible at a site.
+The PPP is an estimate of the annual power production possible at the location measured in watts, determined from wind resource measurement.
+In other words, the TDI is a quantitative measure of how difficult it would be to develop a facility at a given location, taking into account construction challenges and expenses, and how much power production may be possible at a site.
 Sites with the lowest TDI value represent the optimum sites for development.